 all are welcome!

 Welcome to our website!
-On behalf of our Staff, we are so happy that you are here to find out more about us and what we offer at this wonderful parish.
-St. Mary of the Annunciation Parish in Ladysmith is open to provide an oasis of prayer and community for all who seek the peace that the world cannot give.
+On behalf of our staff, we are so happy that you are here to find out more about us and what we offer at this wonderful parish.
+St. Mary of the Annunciation in Ladysmith is open to provide an oasis of prayer and community for all who seek the peace that the world cannot give.
 We place great emphasis on the primacy of prayer, especially through the sacramental life of the Church.
 Our mission is “All Are Welcome!”.

-Are you a non-practicing Catholic?
-Curious about revisiting our Catholic roots?
-Whether you are motivated by a spirit of inquiry or are seeking a return to the Sacraments, St. Mary of the Annunciation Parish can help you achieve a greater understanding of the Lord’s Good News and His unrelenting love for us.
+If you have been away from the Catholic Church and are curious about revisiting our Catholic roots, whether motivated by a spirit of inquiry or seeking a return to the Sacraments, we can help you achieve a greater understanding of the Lord’s Good News and His unrelenting love for us.

-Rev. Alexander Muddu, Pastor
+Rev. Godfred Appiah-Marfo, Pastor